kanwalm/kanwalm.github.io/README.md

 # portfolio
-Nuts and bolts that make up kanwalmukhtar.con
+Nuts and bolts that make up kanwalmukhtar.com